What is the first step if we want to find out more for a specific project?

 To be Prompt, Polite, and Professional and demonstrate a passion for what we do … everything else will follow.
 We hate when someone you are paying doesn’t show up as planned, so we will not do that to you.

-Advent Home Solutions is a member of both the Squamish Chambers of Commerce and the National Kitchen & Bath Association.
+Advent Home Solutions is a member of the Squamish Chamber of Commerce, Whistler Chamber of Commerce, and the National Kitchen & Bath Association.
 We are very strong believers in the power of community and take the chance to volunteer when time allows as well as striving to promote local business in such a wonderful community.

 What happens if the job requires one or more permits?